donkeytoadd/c2030270-saad/docs/adr/0003-choose-technology-stack.md

 ## Context

-I need to select appropriate technologies for a proof-of-concept that:
+I need to select appropriate technologies for a project that:

 - Uses modern, industry-relevant technologies
 - Separates frontend and backend concerns clearly